 Breakfast & Celebration

-Dr. Martin Luther King’s legacy as a peacemaker, seeker of equality and champion of justice will be
+Dr. Martin Luther King’s legacy as a peacemaker, seeker of equality and champion of justice was

 remembered and celebrated on Monday January 16, 2017, the national holiday.

-The Seacoast Annual Martin Luther King Breakfast, organized by various seacoast groups and participants, will be held on Monday January 16, 2016 at the Red Brick Church/First Baptist Church of Exeter, 2 Spring Street, Exeter,
+The Seacoast Annual Martin Luther King Breakfast, organized by various seacoast groups and participants, was held at the Red Brick Church of Exeter, 2 Spring Street, Exeter,

 Exeter’s second annual Walk a Mile for Racial Unity will be held on Saturday, October 1, 2016.
 Beginning at 10:00 a.m. , the public is invited to join a guided one-hour tour which will explore how race has shaped Exeter’s history.
 Beginning at The Red Brick Church on the corner of Front and Spring Streets, the walk will highlight sites of importance in the racial history of Exeter, where Native American, African American and Chinese American lives made contributions or experienced discrimination in the background of our town.

 Racial issues began when Exeter was officially settled in 1638 by British immigrants and the Squamscott and Algonquian people living in the area were displaced.
 This tour will further explore how race has shaped Exeter’s history and will, hopefully, open a dialog that will help shape its future.